jorgegorka/the_tracker/README.md

       TheTracker::Trackers::GUniversal.new(:id => 'UA-111111-11', :domain_name => ['onedomain.com', 'anotherdomain.com'], :allow_linker => true)

+#### Track multiple analytics accounts

+All tracking codes are namespaced to avoid conflicts with other existant Universal analytics accounts or to allow you to use more than one account.

+If you create an account without specifiying a name the default name will be 'guniversal':
+      TheTracker::Trackers::GUniversal.new(:id => 'UA-111111-11')

+the code that will be injected on the page will be like this:
+      ga('guniversal.send', 'pageview');

+If you want to add another universal analytics account you should define a name when creating it:
+      TheTracker::Trackers::GUniversal.new(id: 'UA-111111-11', name: 'second_account')

+and the code generated will be like this:
+      ga('second_account.send', 'pageview');

+To add information to a specific account just use the appropiate tracker
+      TheTracker::Tracker.instance.trackers[:second_account].add_custom_var(:dimension, 1, 'I am second to none')

 #### Add an e-commerce transaction
       TheTracker::Tracker.instance.trackers[:guniversal].add_transaction(tid=0, store='', total=0, tax=0, shipping=0)